iterativ/openopc2/README.md

 # ⚙️ Configuration

-The configuration of the OpenOpc 2 libray and the OpenOpcGateway is done via environment variables.
+The configuration of the OpenOpc 2 library and the OpenOpcGateway is done via environment variables.

 ```
 OPC_CLASS=OPC.Automation